 - A revocation for Habitual Traffic Offenders.

-- A revocation for any serious offense where this department is required to revoke your license.
+- A revocation for any severe offense requiring this department to revoke your license.

 What if I do not have minimum coverage in Florida?